Friday, May 9, 2008

 Once, I found a dry and abandoned nest on an autumn tree.
 I took it to Mum, who was very sensitive to my flights of fancy and longings.

-“The bird cannot come and inhabit this, child,” she had tried to tell me when she caught me placing the nest on a ‘parijat’ tree.
+“The bird cannot come and inhabit this nest, child,” she had tried to tell me when she caught me placing the nest on a ‘parijat’ tree.
 “They build their own nests and it is their concern for their own safety, tells their instinct.”

 She would say these very practical things that were not learnt from school but from mere compassionate and mute observation.